PedroCotovio/pedrocotovio.github.io/index.md

 <img class="profile-picture" src="me.jpeg">

-As a PhD student at the <a target="_blank" href="https://ciencias.ulisboa.pt/">Faculty of Sciences of the University of Lisbon</a> (FCUL), and a member of the <a target="_blank" href="https://www.lasige.pt/">LASIGE</a> research group, I'm passionate about bridging the gap between artificial neural networks and their biological counterparts.
+As a PhD student and a Teaching Assistant at the <a target="_blank" href="https://ciencias.ulisboa.pt/">Faculty of Sciences of the University of Lisbon</a> (FCUL), and as a member of the <a target="_blank" href="https://www.lasige.pt/">LASIGE</a> research group, I'm passionate about bridging the gap between artificial neural networks and their biological counterparts.

 Under the supervision of <a target="_blank" href="http://www.di.fc.ul.pt/~catiapesquita/">Dr. Catia Pesquita</a>, an associate professor at FCUL, and <a target="_blank" href="https://www.city.ac.uk/about/people/academics/ernesto-jimenez-ruiz">Dr Ernesto Jiménez-Ruiz</a>, a Lecturer of Artificial Intelligence at <a target="_blank" href="https://www.city.ac.uk/about/schools/science-technology">School of Science & Technology of City, University of London </a> I am working on using Neuro-Symbolic AI to improve Knowledge Graph Alignment.